intake/intake/docs/source/deployments.rst

 ~~~~~~~~~~~~~~~~~~

 The `Bluesky`_ project uses Intake to dynamically query a MongoDB instance, which
-holds the details of experimental and simulation data collections, to return a
+holds the details of experimental and simulation data catalogs, to return a
 custom Catalog for every query.
 Data-sets can then be loaded into python, or the original
 raw data can be accessed ...